Hewlbern/DataExploration/README.md

 - No, combining multiple technologies, with multiple failsafe is required.
 A audit trail with a person performing once a week randomised checking of video data quality is an additional failsafe.

 ## Deep Learning Coordination

+### Current Coordination.

+### Reinforcement Learning - See Google's algorithm AlphaGo or the DoTa openAI 1v1 match.
+- more to come.
+Action - Value Optimization.

+### Deep Reinforcement Learning
+- Each intersection is an Agent that is optimized to decrease the congestion for the whole traffic network.
+### Data requirements
+- Detector loops are not capable of providing accurate traffic information for this system.
+- Video based analysis will work instead.
+     - Also vehicle to x may take its place, depends on time, can also use bluetooth or a variety of other detectors, but computer vision is the best option known now.